exodrifter/website/content/notes/no-signal-playtesting-steps.md

 If you've been asked to playtest _[no signal](no-signal.md)_, **DO NOT DISTRIBUTE THE BUILDS** and **DO NOT STREAM**, unless specified otherwise by me.

 To complete the playtest, follow the following steps: [^1]
-1. I should have included a save file named `save.bin` along with the download of the game.
+1. I should have included a save file named `save_test.bin` along with the download of the game.
 To use the save file, place it in the following directory:
 	- Windows: `%APPDATA%\exodrifter\no-signal\`
 	- macOS: `~/Library/Application Support/exodrifter/no-signal/`
 	- Linux: `~/.local/share/exodrifter/no-signal/`